Theories

 ...

 Some of these conclusions simply reflect the definition of the auxiliary statement: When it rains, water droplets fall from the sky.
-Others enumerate more consequences of the premise: we might get wet, we might see a rainbow, etc.
+Others enumerate more consequences of the premise: We might get wet, we might see a rainbow, etc.

-From now on, we will assume that there is a set of rules that defines uncontroversial everyday statements such as “it’s raining” and gives them a meaning.
+From now on, we will assume that there is a set of rules that defines uncontroversial everyday statements such as “It’s raining” and gives them a meaning.
 You can think of this set as the rules that we learn during our childhood.
 Examples are:

 If you sleep, your eyes are closed.